amit0523/generic-doubly-linked-list-library/README.md

 For using this library as different C++ STL data structures you have to use different combinations of functions provided in this library.

+**So, now the developers don't need to write code for implementing data structure(s) (like list, etc.), they can simply use this library and speed up their development.**

 Another unique feature of this library is that it copies user's data into its elements, so the user doesn't have to keep his/her copy of data around.
 User's data safely resides in the elements.